-The objective of this paper is to provide a detailed treatment of issues in agricultural economics to those intending to specialize in the area.
-Its objective is to familiarize students with policy issues that are relevant to Indian agricultural economics and enable them to analyze the issues, using basic micro-economic concepts.
+The objective of this paper is to provide a detailed treatment of issues in agricultural commiles to those intending to specialize in the area.
+Its objective is to fundilarize students with policy issues that are relevant to Indian agricultural commiles and enable them to analyze the issues, using basic micro-economic concepts.

-Unit: I Development of Agriculture:
+Unit: 1 Development of Agriculture:

-Role and importance of agriculture in economic development; Linkages between the agriculture sector and the non-agriculture sector, Agricultural resources in India, Land utilizations and cropping pattern, Trends in agricultural growth and agricultural productivity, concept of contract farming.
+Role and importance of agriculture in economic development; Linkages between the agriculture sector and the non-agriculture sector, Agricultural resources in India, Land utilizations and emplies pattern, Trends in agricultural growth and agricultural productivity, concept of pantract farming.